Prostate Cancer: Glossary

 Clinical trial: a research program conducted with patients to evaluate a new medical treatment, drug, or device.
 The purpose of clinical trials is to find new and improved methods of treating different diseases and special conditions.

 Combined hormonal therapy or maximal androgen deprivation: a medical treatment method that combines suppressing testosterone production and androgen production by the adrenal glands (see also: Hormone therapy) and a medication that reduces or blocks the normal activity of an androgen hormone (see also: Antiandrogen drug)

 Cryobank: a place where cells, sperm, or embryos are frozen and stored

 Cryopreservation: the process of freezing and storing sperm or embryos for later use

 Cryotherapy: a treatment for men with prostate cancer (and those with recurrent prostate cancer after radiation therapy) that involves freezing and thawing of the prostate in a minor outpatient surgical procedure using prostate ultrasound.
 This technique enables freezing and thawing of the prostate to destroy prostate cancer cells and normal prostate tissue without affecting the vital body parts around the prostate gland, such as the bladder, rectum, and urinary sphincter muscle.

 Cystectomy: removal of the bladder with surgery

 Cystitis: inflammation of the bladder, which may be caused by infection

 Cystoscopy: a procedure in which a tube is inserted into the urethra through the opening at the end of the penis.
 It allows the doctor to visually examine the complete length of the urethra and the bladder for polyps, strictures, abnormal growths, and other problems.
 Also called cystourethroscopy.

-Cytoscope: tube-like device containing a light and a viewing lens.
-A cytoscope is inserted into the urethra to examine the urethra, bladder, and prostate.
+Cystoscope: tube-like device containing a light and a viewing lens.
+A cystoscope is inserted into the urethra to examine the urethra, bladder, and prostate.

 Digital rectal exam (DRE): a screening test used to detect prostate cancer in its early stages.
 The prostate lies in front of the rectum, and the doctor can feel it by inserting a gloved, lubricated finger into the rectum.
 The doctor will feel the prostate for hard, lumpy, or abnormal areas and to determine whether the prostate is enlarged.

 Dysuria: painful urination